netgen-layouts/layouts-docs/getting_started/install_existing_project.rst

 .. note::

-    If you're installing Netgen Layouts on eZ Platform, activate the following bundle too after all of the bundles listed above:
+    If you're installing Netgen Layouts on eZ Platform, activate the following bundles too after all of the bundles listed above:

     .. code-block:: php

+        new Netgen\Bundle\ContentBrowserEzPlatformBundle\NetgenContentBrowserEzPlatformBundle(),
         new Netgen\Bundle\LayoutsEzPlatformBundle\NetgenLayoutsEzPlatformBundle(),

     To be able to manage user policies in legacy administration interface of